-The submitting author submits the manuscript to the journal.
+- The submitting author submits the manuscript to the journal.
 This is usually done via the journal online system.
 Occasionally, the journal may accept submissions by email.
 The journal acknowledges receipt of submitted manuscripts within 1 to 2 days.

-The manuscript is reviewed internally by the working editorial committee.
+- The manuscript is reviewed internally by the working editorial committee.
 This is to check the manuscript's composition and arrangement against the journal's Submission Guidelines.
-If approved, the manuscript is sent to the Executive Editor for review.
+If approved, the manuscript is sent to the Managing Editor for review.

-The journalâ€™s peer review process is a double blind review process, namely, the reviewers do not know the names of the author(s), and the author(s) do not know who reviewed their manuscript.
-The journalâ€™s policy is to send the manuscript to the journal's subject-matter editors for review.
-If the journal does not have subject-matter editors on the particular manuscript's subject-matter, the Executive Editor sends invitations to individuals whom he or she believes would be appropriate reviewers based on their field of expertise and research.
+- The journal's peer review process is a double- blind review process, namely, the reviewers do not know the names of the author(s), and the author(s) do not know who reviewed their manuscript.
+Manuscripts below 7,000 words undergo a double- blind review process by a single reviewer while manuscripts above 7,001 words undergo a double- blind review process by two reviewers.
+The journal's policy is to send the manuscript to the journal's subject-matter editors for review.
+If the journal does not have subject-matter editors on the particular manuscript's subject-matter, the Managing Editor sends invitations to individuals whom he or she believes would be appropriate reviewers based on their field of expertise and research.

-The reviewers will review the manuscript.
+- The reviewers will review the manuscript.
 The review is then submitted to the journal, with a recommendation to accept the manuscript, reject the manuscript or with a request for amendments (usually flagged as either major or minor) before it is reconsidered.

 If one reviewer accepts and the other reviewer rejects the manuscript, the manuscript will be reconsidered by the working editorial committee.
 At this stage, the manuscript may be sent for a third review so as to get an extra opinion before making a decision whether to accept or reject the manuscript.

 The review process commonly takes between 5 to 9 weeks and authors are kept informed throughout the entire process.